yungjekoo/custom-cards/README.md

 5. Specify a title for the card.
 The `title` entry sets the title that the card is identified by in Watson IoT Platform.

-**Important:** Do not forget any trailing commas when you make changes to the configuration.
+**Important:** Verify that there are no trailing commas and that no commas are missing.
 Make sure that the file content is well formatted JSON.
+For example, use a JSON formatter/validator to verify that the file is proper JSON.

 ```
     {